instacart/formula/docs/Integration.md

 }
 ```

-We can then use a `ActivityProxy<MyActivity>` to trigger this effect.
+We can then use `send` to trigger this effect.
+If the activity is not connected, it will do nothing.
 ```kotlin
 activity(MyActivity::class) {
     store {